qiskit-community/qiskit-aqt-provider/docs/guide.rst

    else:
        raise RuntimeError

-Multiple options can be passed to :func:`qiskit.execute <qiskit.execute_function.execute>` that influence the backend behavior and interaction with the AQT cloud.
+Multiple options can be passed to :meth:`AQTResource.run <qiskit_aqt_provider.aqt_resource.AQTResource.run>` that influence the backend behavior and interaction with the AQT cloud.
 See the reference documentation of the :class:`AQTOptions <qiskit_aqt_provider.aqt_options.AQTOptions>` class for a complete list.

 Batch circuits evaluation
 -------------------------

-The :func:`qiskit.execute <qiskit.execute_function.execute>` function can also be given a list of quantum circuits to execute as a batch.
+The :meth:`AQTResource.run <qiskit_aqt_provider.aqt_resource.AQTResource.run>` method can also be given a list of quantum circuits to execute as a batch.
 The returned :class:`AQTJob <qiskit_aqt_provider.aqt_job.AQTJob>` is a handle for all the circuit executions.
 Execution of individual circuits within such a batch job can be monitored using the :meth:`AQTJob.progress <qiskit_aqt_provider.aqt_job.AQTJob.progress>` method.
 The :attr:`with_progress_bar <qiskit_aqt_provider.aqt_options.AQTOptions.with_progress_bar>` option on AQT backends (enabled by default) allows printing an interactive progress bar on the standard error stream (:data:`sys.stderr`).

 .. jupyter-execute::

-   job = qiskit.execute([circuit, circuit], backend)
+   transpiled_circuit0, transpiled_circuit1 = qiskit.transpile([circuit, circuit], backend)
+   job = backend.run([transpiled_circuit0, transpiled_circuit1])
    print(job.progress())

 The result of a batch job is also a standard Qiskit :class:`Result <qiskit.result.Result>` instance.
 The `success` marker is true if and only if all individual circuits were successfully executed: